duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

     ],
 ```

+> Only use `aliases` to specify additional *names* for your topic (e.g. 'regexp') and not trigger phrases (e.g. 'regexp guide').
+This is because any aliases will be automatically combined with the standard set of [cheat sheet trigger words](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).

-> Conveniently, the file name is automatically used as a trigger (in this example `"regex"`).
+> Conveniently, the file name is automatically used as the first alias (in this example `"regex"`).
 There is no need to include it as an alias.

 Next, we decide the form in which the cheat sheet will be displayed.
 There are multiple cheat sheet template types [you can choose from](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html#cheat-sheet-templates).